kalessil/phpinspectionsea/.github/issue_template.md

 Notes
 ---
-- Bugs fixed with highest priority, so features might be postponed.
+- Bugs fixed with the highest priority, so features might be postponed.
 But it shouldn't stop you, right?
 - The project support is powered by community funding via [Patreon](https://www.patreon.com/kalessil)